-GAMT and AGAT share many of the clinical symptoms as CTD.
+GAMT and AGAT deficiency share many of the clinical symptoms as CTD.
 These patients respond reasonably well to supplementation of creatine monohydrate and certain dietary modifications.

 GAMT and AGAT are extremely rare disorders.

 LUM-001 is a repurposed small molecule that is biochemically similar analog of creatine and has shown promising therapeutic potential for the treatment of Creatine Transporter Deficiency in preclinical studies.
-LUM-001 is a small and planar molecule with the chemical characteristics necessary to cross membranes.
+LUM-001 is a small and planar molecule with the chemical characteristics necessary to cross cellular membranes.